 Going to your local pharmacy offers an easy and convenient way to get clinical advice on minor health concerns – you don’t need an appointment and you can be seen in a private consultation room if you prefer.

 Your local pharmacy can help with minor illnesses like coughs, colds and red eye.
-Your local pharmacist can also provide some prescription medicines for certain conditions, in needed, without a GP appointment.
+Your local pharmacist can also provide some prescription medicines for certain conditions, if needed, without a GP appointment.
 You can get care directly from a pharmacist for conditions including earache, impetigo, infected insect bites, shingles, sinusitis, sore throat and urinary tract infections (UTIs) for women ages 16-64 from local pharmacies.

 Pharmacies are open late, on weekends and during bank holidays with no appointment needed.
 They can also signpost you to your GP, A&E or other relevant local service, where necessary.